-- all shares the stockholder actually owns beneficially or of record; - · all shares over which the stockholder has or shares voting or investment power; and - · all shares the stockholder has the right to acquire within 60 days.
+- all shares the stockholder actually owns beneficially or of record; - all shares over which the stockholder has or shares voting or investment power; and - all shares the stockholder has the right to acquire within 60 days.

-Unless otherwise indicated, all shares are or will be owned directly, and the indicated person has or will have sole voting and investment power.
-Except as otherwise noted, the address of each person listed in the table is c/o Marcus & Millichap, Inc., 23975 Park Sorrento, Suite 400, Calabasas, California 91302.
+Unless otherwise indicated, all shares are or will be owned directly, and the indicated person has or will have sole voting and/or investment power.
+The address of each person listed in the table is c/o Marcus & Millichap, Inc., 23975 Park Sorrento, Suite 400, Calabasas, California 91302.

 Beneficial ownership is determined in accordance with the rules of the SEC.
-The applicable percentage of ownership for each stockholder is based on 37,072,155 shares of common stock outstanding as of March 13, 2015.
-The amounts in the table do not include DSUs issued to executive officers in connection with the IPO since the shares issuable upon settlement of the DSUs cannot be received within 60 days from the date of this Proxy Statement.
-See "Certain Relationships and Related Transactions-IPO Related Equity Grants" for more information about the DSUs granted to our named executive officers and Mr. Millichap.
+The applicable percentage of ownership for each stockholder is based on 37,568,389 shares of common stock outstanding as of March 7, 2016.
+As disclosed in the footnotes, no DSUs issued to the executive officers, as applicable, are shown in the table below because the shares issuable to the executive officers upon settlement of the DSUs cannot be received within 60 days of March 7, 2016.